TriBITSPub/TriBITS/CONTRIBUTING.md

    * Implementation `*.cmake` file itself (formatted with restructuredText and pulled out automatically into the TriBITS Developers Guide, see existing examples)
    * `TribitsDevelopersGuide.rst` document (under `tribits/doc/developers_guide/`)
    * `TribitsBuildReferenceBody.rst` document (under `tribits/doc/build_ref/`)

+**NOTE**: All of these tasks may not need to be done by a external contributor.
+It is just that *someone* will need to do all of this before a contibution can be merged into the 'master' branch of the TriBITS repo.

 <a name="process">